 Common Weeds in Lawns

-Crabgrass spreading shoots with broad leaves, grows rapidly in uncared for lawns.
+Crabgrass spreading shoots with broad leaves, grows rampantly in neglected lawns.

-Dandelions spring/fall, yellow flower turns into a white fluffball, grow even from a leftover root piece.
+Dandelions spring/fall, yellow flower turns into a white fluffball, grows even from a leftover root piece.

 Spurge light pink to white flowers, spreading habit.